 Continue delivering audience-centric messages and interacting, and you’ll be on your way to more visibility.
 Your audience will regularly hear about your organization, see your organization, and learn what it does.

-The preceding is a cross-post by Jantzsen "Jantz" Noel from the DonorCommunity Blog.
-DonorCommunity provides all-in-one fundraising and marketing software to nonprofits.
-Jantz Noel is a writer for DonorCommunity and a public relations practitioner who loves to collect knowledge.
+The preceding is a cross-post by Jantzsen "Jantz" Noel from from the Arreva Blog.
+Arreva (formerly DonorCommunity) provides all-in-one fundraising and donor relationship management software to nonprofits.
+Jantz Noel is a writer and public relations practitioner who loves to collect knowledge.
 As a PR practitioner with customer relationship management specialization and years of customer service expertise, Jantz likes to excel and support a happier world.